 Chuppah and Badeken

 Decorated and exposed to the open air above, the chuppah is where proceedings take place.
 The bride having just finished badeken is poised ready for action, with her veil now covering her face.
-Having covered his fiance’s face with the veil, during badeken.
+Having covered his fiancé’s face with the veil, during badeken.
 This aspect is really ace to photograph.
 The groom makes his way back to his reception to put on his kittel, a white robe, for the next part of the ceremony.
-There are no pockets in the kittel to remind the bride and groom that material possessions do not matter, and thus the bride may also choose not to wear any jewelry for the ceremony under the canopy.
+There are no pockets in the kittel to remind the bride and groom that material possessions do not matter, and thus the bride may also choose not to wear any wedding jewellery for the Jewish ceremony under the canopy.

 Badeken, is a ritual of old that dates back to when Rebecca covered her face with her veil when she saw Isaac coming towards her before they married.
 In addition to upholding ancient tradition, it is also a signal to the rest of the community that this is now a married woman.
 The groom, rabbi and his family and friends enter the bride’s reception, where the groom covers his bride’s face with her veil whilst both mothers sit on either side of her.
-Taking place to the sounds of their family and friends singing, the rabbi says a blessing over the couple, then the groom leaves to prepare for his entrance to the canopy.
+Taking place to the sounds of their family and friends singing, the rabbi says a blessing over the wedding couple, then the groom leaves to prepare for his entrance to the canopy.
 First the groom then the bride are taken to the chuppah by loved ones, the bride usually by her parents.
 On reaching the canopy, the bride now circles the groom three or seven times.
 If they choose three – it is to represent: righteousness, justice and loving, if they opt for the longer seven times, it stands for seven biblical components of perfection.